 It has previously been suggested by some authors that the above definition of subclinical thyroid dysfunction is overly simple and that its diagnosis should not be based solely on the TSH level being outside of a general population range [9, 10].
 Rather, more accuracy may be achieved by defining a normal range for the combination of thyroid hormones and TSH.

 However, any model whereby judgement of the thyroid status includes consideration of the TSH level is anomalous, in that the levels of other physiological parameters are not judged by the levels of their controlling hormones.
 For example, whether or not an individual has hypoglycaemia or hypercalcemia is not determined by reference to insulin [11] or parathyroid hormone levels [12] respectively.
 ACTH levels, though helpful in diagnosing adrenal autonomy are not considered diagnostic for Cushing’s syndrome [13].
 In general the level of a controlling hormone is used to determine the cause of a disturbance rather than identifying whether or not there is a disturbance [11-13].

-We therefore aimed in this work to determine whether or not a systematic review of the literature might indicate the relative merits of thyroid hormone levels and TSH levels, in terms of correlations with a broad range of clinical parameters.
+We therefore to determine whether or not a systematic review of the literature might indicate the relative merits of thyroid hormone levels and TSH levels, in terms of correlations with a broad range of clinical parameters.
 Because of the strong negative population correlation between FT4 and TSH [14, 15] we expected to find correlations between both TSH and FT4 with the clinical features of thyroid dysfunction.
 We further reasoned however, that if the clinical features correlated better with TSH levels the current definition of subclinical thyroid dysfunction would be supported, but, if the clinical features correlated better with thyroid hormone levels, the current definition of subclinical thyroid dysfunction would warrant review.
 In this latter circumstance the previously noted correlations of clinical features with TSH levels could be attributed to the strong negative population correlation between FT4 and TSH.

 METHOD